 1) People Speak Like The Fargo Movie

 First of all, and in case you don’t know, Fargo is a crime, comedy thriller movie released in 1996 with a 94% approval on Rotten Tomatoes.
 The movie managed to become a popular iconic film in the US.

-Minnesota has a lot to with this movie as the main characters are from there.
+Minnesota has a lot to do with this movie as the main characters are from there.
 And because of the way they speak, their peculiar accent, and the way they express themselves paved the way to think Minnesotans are like in the movie.

 Hence, the stereotype.
 But come on, not everyone.
 Maybe in the northern part, well, just maybe.
 But definitely, not everyone speaks like in Fargo.